 Our most popular sativa strains are:

-How to tell the difference between sativa and indica may not be really possible, but you can choose a perfect strain based on it’s chemical composition.
+How to tell the difference between sativa cannabis seeds and indica cannabis seeds may not be really possible, but you can choose a perfect strain based on it’s chemical composition.
 Cannabis is a personal experience, and whether you understand, what the difference between indica and sativa is or not, you can still select a strain that will sort your desires.

 Understanding the nuisances of marijuana will give you an alternative perspective on the qualities to look for in a strain.
 Although there are many resources trying to explain the difference between sativa and indica, sometimes you just need the basics.